tjknoth/cse130-web/lectures/03-datatypes.md

     deadlineDate = Date { month = 10, day = 27, year = 2021 }
     -- same as: deadlineDate = Date 10 27 2021

-    dealineMonth = month deadlineDate -- use field name as a function
+    deadlineMonth = month deadlineDate -- use field name as a function
     ```

 <br>